unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 			Finish | 6 (2 + 3 + 1)
  {% endhighlight %}

- # We need 3 hashtables
+ ## Datastructures required to implement Dijkstra's Algorithm
- 1. To represent the Graph
+ 1. To `represent the Graph`.
- 2. To represent the cost from Start to the given node.
+ 2. To `represent the cost from Start to the given node`.
 If cost is unknown we put infinity.
- 3. To track the parent node of a given node
+ 3. To `track the parent node` of a given node

- How do we represent a Graph with weight using HashTable?
+ How do we `represent the Graph` with weight using HashTable?
 Based on our earlier strategy we would have represented the connection from "Start" to A and B as follows,

 {% highlight python %}
 graph = {}